AA/PPS 02.01.10 - Academic Programs: Additions, Changes, and Deletions

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following:

-Position Date Curriculum Coordinator September 1 ONY
+Position Date Director, Curriculum Services September 1 ONY

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Curriculum Coordinator; senior reviewer of this PPS
+Director, Curriculum Services; senior reviewer of this AAPPS

 Associate Vice President for Academic Affairs